dchansen06/sysapid/README.md

 The syntax in the files is fairly straightforward, just add any new commands or other lines as you would expect.
 Make sure that all relevant binaries are installed as needed.

-You may need to install [sensors(1)](https://linux.die.net/man/1/sensors) https://help.ubuntu.com/community/SensorInstallHowto if that is your preferred method of collecting temperature data.
+You may need to install [sensors(1)](https://linux.die.net/man/1/sensors) see [this](https://help.ubuntu.com/community/SensorInstallHowto) for more information if that is your preferred method of collecting temperature data.

 Note: As of now I do not know of any reliable method to get temperature data on Windows.